junxit/us-congress-bills-117/bill.md

 ## § 2.
 Report on staff turnover

-Not later than 90 days after the date of enactment of this Act, the Administrator of the Federal Emergency Management Agency shall submit to Congress a report containing—
+Not later than 90 days after the date of enactment of this Act, the Comptroller General of the United States shall submit to Congress a report containing—

-- **(1)** the turnover rate for case management personnel of the Agency;
+- **(1)** the turnover rate for case management personnel of the Federal Emergency Management Agency;
 - **(2)** the average and median length of employment for the personnel described in paragraph (1);
 - **(3)** the steps that the Agency is taking, or plans to take, to lower the rate of turnover for the personnel described in paragraph (1);
 - **(4)** the number of personnel of the Agency that is detailed to work disaster recovery and then return to such personnel’s full time assignment after a disaster, disaggregated by full-time, part-time, temporary, and contract personnel; and